Moving to Costa del Sol

 The Costa del Sol is best known to many as the original home of the foreign package holiday in the sun, and thousands of tourists still flock there annually to enjoy the long sandy beaches, bars, restaurants, attractions and nightlife of resorts in Torremolinos, Fuengirola and Benalmadena.

-During the summer when temperatures reach up to 40 degrees celcius, it comes as no surprise that from some vantage points the Atlas Mountains of Africa can be seen, and windstorms whip across the region, depositing Saharan sand.
+During the summer, when temperatures reach up to 40°C (104°F), it comes as no surprise that from some vantage points the Atlas Mountains of Africa can be seen, and windstorms whip across the region, depositing Saharan sand.
 Winters can be chilly, and between November and April there are often prolonged heavy rainstorms, but in coastal areas, temperatures do not fall low.

 Expats moving to the Costa del Sol will find that housing and rental prices are generally quite low, as is the cost of living, although it is creeping up steadily.
-Expats will find that local produce such as fish, fruit and vegetables and olive oil are plentiful, meaning a healthy diet, and eating and drinking out, remain good value for money.
+Local produce such as fish, fruit and vegetables and olive oil are plentiful, meaning a healthy diet, and eating and drinking out, remain good value for money.

 The striking exception, however, is in what has been dubbed the millionaires’ playground of Marbella and Puerto Banus.
 Here one can rub shoulders with the rich and famous, visit designer shops and admire luxury yachts in the beautiful marinas.
 The glamour and decadence is reflected in the high cost of living, eating and drinking and accommodation; these are on average at least three times more expensive than the region’s more down-to-earth neighbours.